SounakPatra7/Text-Summarization/README.md

 •	Dialoguesum : https://huggingface.co/datasets/knkarthick/dialogsum

-# Model Training and Vlidation
+# Model Training and Validation
 For training our text summarization model, I have planned on using the T5/Pegasus models from Hugging Face.

 Training

 -> Framework: Hugging Face API

--> Model: google/pegasus-cnn_dailymail
+-> Model: google-t5/t5-base

 -> Objective: Minimize the training loss